Definition Mens 5mm Wetsuit

 Flatlock and Blind stitch joins two pieces edge to edge providing a more comfortable flat finish.
 Blind stitch is different stitch pattern to flatlock that uses glue.
 The reduced number of needle hole and use of glue helps reduce water entry through the stitching.

 Seam sealed utilises a blind stitch join for comfort with the addition of an internal tape or liquid seal to create a better water barrier and prevent water seeping through the stitching.
+Close.

 |Thermal Protection Class|